sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

     -  **!(a || b)** is equivalent to **!a && !b**

-Going back to our example above, !(a senior && at our high school) is equivalent to !(a senior) or !(at our high school) using De Morgan's Laws:
+Going back to our example above, !(a senior && at our school) is equivalent to !(a senior) or !(at our school) using De Morgan's Laws:

 .. code-block:: java

         !(a && b) is equivalent to !a || !b

         a = "senior"
-        b = "at our high school"
+        b = "at our school"

 You can also simplify negated boolean expressions that have relational operators like <, >, ==.
 You can  remove negation by moving it inside and flipping the relational operator to its opposite sign.
 For example, not (c equals d) is the same as saying c does not equal d.
 An easy way to remember this is **Move the NOT inside, flip the sign** (== becomes !=, < becomes >=, and > becomes <=).